zacharyz/octopress/source/_posts/2007-08-19-new-apartment.markdown

 status: private
 title: New Apartment
 wordpress_id: '30'
+published: false
 categories:
 - Apartment Living
 ---

-My buddies Sam and Brett helped me move into my new place yesterday.Ã‚Â  It was such a good feeling walking away from that old apartment, which was a such a huge dump.
+My buddies Sam and Brett helped me move into my new place yesterday.
+It was such a good feeling walking away from that old apartment, which was a such a huge dump.
 I refused to do any cleaning to the place beyond picking up my trash, so good luck trying to clean that place Bell.